 SsangYong Tivoli At A Glance

 Insurance Group 16

 On average it achieves 82% of the official MPG figure

-There are two 1.6-litre engines – one petrol and one diesel.
-The 128PS petrol needs to be worked hard to deliver useful performance and it isn’t the most frugal petrol engine on the market, but it has enough power for rural roads or motorways.
-The 115PS diesel, while a little coarse, is better thanks to a torque output almost twice that of the petrol and reasonable economy of 65.7mpg.
+The single 1.6-litre petrol engine comes with manual or automatic gearboxes.
+The 163PS petrol needs to be worked quite hard and it isn’t the most frugal engine on the market, but it has enough power for rural roads or motorways.

 Ride comfort is good, while grip levels and handling are acceptable.
 An enthusiastic driver won’t necessarily relish driving the SsangYong Tivoli, especially compared to the Nissan Juke, but most will find it perfectly capable and easy to drive, whether in town, on the motorway or on a rural road.

 It might have a few shortcomings, but thanks to a well-made, family-friendly cabin and a very generous level of standard equipment, they are easily forgiven.